 Through observing patterns in nature and utilising the design principles available through the permaculture toolkit, Emmy now designs regenerative systems that start from the bottom up.
 From tackling agricultural and water management systems, to designing social and economic structures, Emmy uses methods of energy cycling to help people to create self-sufficient settlements, leading to empowered communities of people who can work together toward fair share economies to give back to the Earth and to maintain a well-balanced and happy lifestyle.
-Emmy’s major interest lies in social permaculture and in building regenerative and sustainable social systems that help lead to rejuvenating the world around us through people working together and caring for each other.
+Emmy’s major interest lies in building regenerative and sustainable social and economic systems that help lead to rejuvenating the world around us through people working together and caring for each other.